CodewithSegNet/The-Alumnus/README.md

 - **Web Application Development** : *Learn to design and develop a web application using Flask, a popular Python web framework.
 Gain proficiency in handling HTTP requests and responses, implementing RESTful routes, and creating a user-friendly interface.*

-- **Database Management** : *Acquire skills in managing a MySQL database, including establishing connections SqlAlchemy, executing SQL queries, and ensuring data integrity.
+- **Database Management** : *Acquire skills in managing a Postgresql database, including establishing connections SqlAlchemy, executing SQL queries, and ensuring data integrity.
 Explore techniques for efficient data storage and retrieval.*

 - **Frontend Development** : *Enhance frontend development skills by creating user interfaces for user registration, login, and profile management.
 Utilize JSON for data exchange between the frontend and backend.*